Moealsir/my_scripts/README.md

 # My_scripts

-This repo contains most of my created scripts
+This repo contains most of my created scripts for different purposes.<br>
+To get more info about scripts, just open their README.md file.
 ## les
 ```
 Use this script to less all files in current directory one by one.